neondatabase/website/content/docs/guides/cloudflare-workers.md

 - A Neon account.
 If you do not have one, sign up at [Neon](https://neon.tech).
 Your Neon project comes with a ready-to-use Postgres database named `neondb`.
 We'll use this database in the following examples.
 - A Cloudflare account.
 If you do not have one, sign up for [Cloudflare Workers](https://workers.cloudflare.com/) to get started.
-- [Node.js](https://nodejs.org/) and [npm](https://www.npmjs.com/) installed on your locat machine.
-We'll use Node.js to build and deploy our Workers application.
+- [Node.js](https://nodejs.org/) and [npm](https://www.npmjs.com/) installed on your local machine.
+We'll use Node.js to build and deploy the Workers application.

 ## Setting up your Neon database